 Honorary Recognition is restricted to those individuals recommended by the MEC and approved by the Board.
 Appointment for this Recognition is entirely discretionary and may be rescinded at any time with or without cause.
 Procedural or fair hearing rights do not apply to the failure to grant, or termination of, membership to Honorary Recognition.
 Practitioners granted Honorary Recognition shall consist of those practitioners who have retired from active hospital practice, who are of outstanding reputation, and have provided distinguished service to the hospital.
-They may attend the General Medical Staff, department, meeting, social and sectioneducational meetings, of the Medical Staff, continuing medical education activities, and may be appointed to committees.
+They may attend the General Medical Staff meeting, social and educational meetings of the Medical Staff and continuing medical education activities.
 They shall not hold clinical privileges, hold office or be eligible to vote.
 An active member of the Medical Staff shall sponsor and provide information to the MEC regarding a practitioner being recommended for honorary recognition.